-A print friendly PDF version of the relevant forms are attached below for downloading.
+A print friendly PDF version of the relevant forms are attached below for downloading:

-NTSESP Post-Mortem Form
+NTSESP Post-Mortem Report

-|Incentive-fee for Vets (collection and documentation)||$300 (+GST)||$200 (+GST)|
+|Incentive-fee for Vets (collection and documentation)||$300 (+GST)||$200 (+GST)||$100 (+GST)|

 |Owner||$300 (+GST)||$100 (+GST)||Not available|

 A clinical case for inclusion in the NTSESP must be:

-- Alive at examination ie the animal must be examined while alive by the submitting veterinarian to independently establish the clinical state prior to euthanasia and sampling and for:
+Alive at examination - i.e., the animal must be examined while alive by the submitting veterinarian to independently establish the clinical state prior to euthanasia and sampling and for:

 The specimens required for submission are:

-- Cattle - whole brain fixed in 10% buffered formalin and 2cm of cervical spinal cord and/or medulla caudal to the obex unfixed but chilled and any other relevant diagnostic specimen that will support an alternative diagnosis.
+Cattle - whole brain fixed in 10% buffered formalin and 2cm of cervical spinal cord and/or medulla caudal to the obex unfixed but chilled and any other relevant diagnostic specimen that will support an alternative diagnosis.

-(CAUTION - remove only just the top third of the cerebellum, more may damage TSE standard site two and compromise histological evaluation) unfixed but chilled and the remaining brain fixed in 10% buffered formalin and any other relevant diagnostic specimen that will support an alternative diagnosis.
+(CAUTION - remove only just the top third of the cerebellum, more may damage TSE standard site two and compromise histological evaluation)

+Submit unfixed but chilled with the remaining brain fixed in 10% buffered formalin and any other relevant diagnostic specimen that will support an alternative diagnosis.

 Veterinarians are advised to contact Animal Biosecurity and Welfare Branch to check that a potential case meets the eligibility criteria and are still required to meet the program's contribution for Tasmania.
 They should also check that their submission has met sample and documentation quality criteria before

 invoicing the program.

 Incentives are not paid to the owner or veterinarian if the case is not eligible.
 This includes unsatisfactory samples and incomplete documentation.

-Animal Health Australia's NTSESP's web page has training information as well as the National Field Guidelines which describe the operational aspects of NTSESP.
+Animal Health Australia's Surveillance of TSEs web page has training information as well as the National Field Guidelines which describe the operational aspects of NTSESP.